marckassay/spypkg/README.md

 # altpackage (currently being developed)

 altpackage (alternative package) is a Node.js module to "intercept" command-line expressions that have been executed and with these expression an adaptor can modify them and re-execute.
 Why would this be needed you may ask?
 For instance, and the reason this module has been created, is when a dependency of your project executes the ubiquitous `npm` instead of your node package manager of choice, such as `yarn`, it puts a developer at risk of a hastily solution.
 As of this version, there is only one built-in adaptor, [npm-adaptor.ts](https://github.com/marckassay/altpackage/blob/master/lib/adaptor/built-in/npm-adaptor.ts).
-This adaptor's purpose is to intercept npm expressions and convert them to yarn expression *for a dependency* of your project.
+This adaptor's purpose is to intercept `npm` expressions and convert them to yarn expressions for a dependency of your project.
 A dependecny for your project may just execute a few npm commands, predominantly the `install` command, with various options.

-An addition to what is mentioned above, this module can also be used to have local packages installed in your project's `node_modules` folder and be executed as if they were installed in a global directory.
-To intercept an expression, a batch file for UNIX systems or bat file for Windows systems is needed to be placed in one of the system's environoment path directory.
-With this file in place it will read the shell's current directory and re-direct the executed expression to the adaptor file.
-So this means that the version of a module is depended on the one relative the shell's current directory.
-In otherwords mulitple versions can coexist on a developer's system and will not conflict with eachother since the specific version is determined by the current directory of the shell!
+An addition to the orginial objective of this module mentioned above, it can also be used to have local packages installed in your project's `node_modules` folder and be executed as if they were installed in a global directory.
+To intercept an expression, a batch file for POSIX systems or bat file for Windows systems is needed to be placed in one of the system's environoment path directory.
+With this file in place it will read current working directory (CWD) of the shell process and re-direct the executed expression to the adaptor file.
+So this means that the version of a module is depended on the one relative the CWD.
+In otherwords mulitple versions can coexist on a developer's system and will not conflict with eachother since the specific version is determined by the CWD of the shell!

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/marckassay/altpackage/blob/master/LICENSE) [![npm version](https://img.shields.io/npm/v/altpackage.svg?style=flat)](https://www.npmjs.com/package/altpackage)